 Technical Areas + AI tooling | Software developers |

-para init DoesProjects/, Areas/, Resources/, Archive/, and _inbox/install.sh automatically, which:catalog.yml into .agent/workflows/catalog.yml into .agent/rules/.agent/rules.md (trigger index).agent/skills/ (if profile includes them)./para wrapper at workspace root.bak.para-workspace.yml with kernel version tracking.para/ state (audit.log, migrations/, backups/) for full auditabilityThe Kernel is the constitution of PARA Workspace — the rules that all workspaces must follow.
+para init DoesProjects/, Areas/, Resources/, Archive/, and _inbox/install.sh automatically, which:catalog.yml into .agents/workflows/catalog.yml into .agents/rules/.agents/rules.md (trigger index).agents/skills/ (if profile includes them)./para wrapper at workspace root.bak.para-workspace.yml with kernel version tracking.para/ state (audit.log, migrations/, backups/) for full auditabilityThe Kernel is the constitution of PARA Workspace — the rules that all workspaces must follow.

 | # | Rule |